iterative/dvc.org/content/docs/command-reference/exp/branch.md

 target experiment was run.

-This command is useful, for example, in cases where `dvc exp apply` fails due to significant diversion between the project version at the time of the experiment run and the current <abbr>workspace</abbr>.
+This command is useful, for example, in cases where `dvc exp apply` fails due to divergence between the project version at the time of the experiment run and now.

 Note that `dvc exp branch` **does not** switch into the new branch created.
 It's equivalent to: